Covid-19 Delta outbreak: 91 cases, vaccine mandate protesters take march to Parliament - NZ Herald

 How cases will be reported

-From today the Ministry of Health changed the way it gathers and releases the daily case 1pm updates.
+From today the ministry changed the way it gathers and releases the daily case 1pm updates.

 This includes changing the time frames which daily case numbers cover.
 It is now going to a model to cover from midnight to midnight, as opposed to the previous 9am-9am model.